OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 #.
 Relay as a permissions "action" (Publish and Subscribe are supported)

-#.
-Legacy matching behavior of permissions based on Partition QoS (9.4.1.3.2.3.1.4 in spec)
+#. :omgspec:`Legacy matching behavior of permissions based on Partition QoS <sec:9.4.1.3.2.3.1.4>`

 #.
 128-bit AES keys (256-bit is supported)